SelectUSA/events/events/_posts/2018-01-24-2018-japan-seminars.md

 ### 2018 SelectUSA-Japan “Innovation in the USA” Seminars

 The U.S. Commercial Service (CS) Western Japan and SelectUSA, in collaboration with local business partners, will organize seminars in **Osaka** and **Nagoya** to promote foreign direct investment (FDI) from Japan to the United States.
-The “Innovation in the USA” Seminars will take place on **January 24, 2018** in Osaka and **January 25, 2018** in Nagoya.
+The “Innovation in the USA” seminars will take place on **January 24, 2018** in Osaka and **January 25, 2018** in Nagoya.
 The event will bring U.S. economic development organizations (EDOs) together with Japanese business investors through seminars, networking, and one-on-one meetings.

-The SelectUSA team is finalizing further details, so stay tuned!
+The SelectUSA team is finalizing further details, so mark your calendars and stay tuned!

 For specific questions, please contact [Yuko Nakaoka](yuko.nakaoka@trade.gov) and [Keida Ackerman](keida.ackerman@trade.gov).